Daniel Biss: Early life and education

-received an undergraduate degree from Harvard University, graduating summa cum laude in 1998, and an MA and Ph.D. at MIT in 2002, both in mathematics.
+received an undergraduate degree from Harvard University, graduating summa cum laude in 1998, and an MA and Ph.D. at MIT in 2002, all in mathematics.
 He won the 1999 Morgan Prize for outstanding research as an undergraduate, and was a Clay Research Fellow from 2002 to 2007.
 His doctoral advisor was Michael J. Hopkins.
 He was a visiting scholar at the Institute for Advanced Study in the fall of 2003.